herpaderpaldent/seat-discourse/docs/installation/proxy_server/nginx.md

 ![SeAT](https://i.imgur.com/aPPOxSK.png)

-# Traefik
+# Nginx

-If you have chosen to use traefik as proxy-server you need to do a few things:
+If you have chosen to use nginx as proxy-server you need to do a few things:

 ## Change TCP/IP Ports